shaka-project/shaka-packager/docs/source/options/raw_key_encryption_options.rst

     *key_id* and *key* should be 32-digit hex strings.

---key_id <32-digit hex string>

-    The key id in hex string format.
-Deprecated.
-Use --keys instead.

---key <32-digit hex string>

-    The key in hex string format.
-Deprecated.
-Use --keys instead.

 --iv <16-digit or 32-digit hex string>

     IV in hex string format.
 If not specified, a random IV will be generated.